Giovanna-Sant/Giovanna-Sant/README.md

   ### ✦ My Skills

+  - 📋 Current studying Software Engineering at FIAP
-  -  📋 My passion is prototyping and coding projects so they can get off the ground.
+  - 🃏 My passion is prototyping and coding projects so they can get off the ground.
   - 🤔 Always looking to provide the best user experience.
   - 🎓 I studied Systems Development at SENAI.
-  - 🌱 Continuously learning about Front-End and Design technologies and aspects.
+  - 🌱 Continuously learning about Front-End and Design technologies.
   - 🎎 Very communicative and willing to learn!